 Same Question> “Asked and Answered” > Repeat as necessary

-Working at Home with Kids Tip 3: Take some Play Breaks
+Tip #3: Take some Play Breaks

-I’ll be honest that this one is hard for me.
+I’ll be honest that play is hard for me.
 When I get in the zone I want to keep working and play breaks really aren’t high on my list of to-dos.